Pilanesberg, South Africa

 rural african adventures high up in the mountains

-Tsehlanyane is a national park in Lesotho's far north with incredible views of the interlocking Drakensberg-Maloti mountain range and valleys full of boulders, culturally important berg-bamboo and scrub.
+Tsehlanyane is a national park in Lesotho's far north with incredible views of the interlocking Drakensberg-Maloti mountain range and valleys full of boulders and the culturally important berg-bamboo.
 We stayed in a rondavel, a Western take on the traditional African round house, overlooking the valley where mountain peaks were regularly kissed and embraced by passing clouds.
 A seven kilometre hike through the mountains along the wonderfully-named Lets'a Lets'o trail, crossing small streams and some cute little mountain blooms, was an energising way to spend our first morning in what some describe as the 'Rooftop of Africa'.
-At 2080 metres above sea level I found myself short of breath far quicker than I would otherwise have been but brief stops along the route to take photographs of the very photogenic landscape helped to ease the additional strain brought on by the altitude.
-Lesotho's mountains seem to hold the country in a tight embrace.
+At 2080 metres above sea level I found myself short of breath far quicker than I would otherwise have been but brief stops along the route to compose shots of the very photogenic landscape helped to ease the additional strain brought on by the altitude.
 The ever-changing weather resulted in ever-changing mountain scenery: romantic pinks and pastels one day, cloudy and stormy the next, sleet and snow the next.

 Without realising it, we found ourselves in Lesotho during its Independent Day celebrations, the country gaining its freedom from the British in 1966.
 What I assume were ordinarily sleepy rural villages now pumped to the sound of music; villagers wore their best clothes and donkeys carried crates of alcohol to their destination of consumption.
 Such Independence Day celebrations had the potential to curtail our plans to head out into village communities and see real Lesotho life outside of our privileged lodge ensconced high up in the mountains but, I am glad to say, there were people still willing to accommodate us on this most important of national days.